Board of Trustees

 She was involved in the establishment of the NEON (National Education Opportunities Network) network and until 2017 served the NEON steering group.
 With colleagues from universities, colleges and charities across England, Felicity established the National Network for the Education of Care Leavers (NNECL).
 She was co-Chair before resigning in 2017 to become a Trustee-elect.

-Arron Pile, Student and Graduate Diversity Officer, University of Salford
+Arron Pile, Student Inclusion and Diversity Manager, University of Salford is Co-Chair of NNECL

-Arron has been involved in supporting care experienced young people (as well as estranged students, carers, sanctuary seekers and under eighteen students), into and through higher education at the University of Salford for the last decade and has been involved in NNECL since its inception.
-He is an active member of many regional and local groups that support care experienced young people including Salford CAN, the Greater Manchester LAC Forum and NorthCLASS.
-He has close relationships with Greater Manchester local authorities and runs mentoring schemes in partnership with Virtual Schools as well as providing foster care training and specialist training for people working around care experienced young people.
-He is a member of the Vulnerable Students Stakeholder Group and the Association for Graduate Careers Advisory Services Diversity Task Group.
+Arron is Student Inclusion & Diversity Manager, University of Salford and has been involved in supporting care experienced young people (as well as estranged students, carers, sanctuary seekers and under eighteen students, trans and non-binary students), into and through higher education at the University of Salford for the last fifteen years and has been involved in NNECL since its inception and co-chaired the National Strategic Group for a number of years before resigning in 2017 to become a Trustee-elect.
+He is an active member of many regional and local groups that support care experienced young people including the Greater Manchester LAC Forum and NorthCLASS.
+He has close relationships with Greater Manchester local authorities and provides foster care training and specialist training for people working around care experienced young people.
+He is a member of the Student Loan Company’s Vulnerable Students Stakeholder Group.

 Adele Tilley B.A (Hons), MA.